next-theme/theme-next-docs/source/docs/theme-settings/footer.md

 #### Site Footer Icon

 By default NexT shows red `heart` icon {% btn #,, heart %} with animation between year and copyright information in the footer.
-You can configure it by editing values in `icon` section in {% label primary@NexT config file %}.
+You can configure it by editing value `icon` in `footer` section in {% label primary@NexT config file %}.

 {% tabs icon %}
 <!-- tab <code>name</code> -->